kelvin589/CS2410-coursework/README.md

 # To-do List
-University coursework to develop an animal sanctuary website
+University coursework to develop an animal sanctuary website using Laravel and MySQL database

 ## Table of Contents
 * [Introduction](#introduction)